dekellum/marked/ammonia-compare/README.md

 ### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in _marked_ (ammonia-compare) by you, as defined by the Apache License, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in _märkəd_ (ammonia-compare) by you, as defined by the Apache License, shall be dual licensed as above, without any additional terms or conditions.